acruzpr/protein-shop-vagrant/README.md

   * Librarian-chef is a package manager for Chef cookbooks.

 Two virtual machines can be configured, Ubuntu 12.04 and CentOS 6.4.
-Both are 64-bit, machines, so you will need a 64-bit host machine to make use of this project.
+Both are 64-bit machines, so you will need a 64-bit host machine to make use of this project.

 Tasks Yet to Be Accomplished
 ----------------------------

   * The Ubuntu VM provisioning recipes are not yet complete.
+Use the CentOS box.
   * The AMBER energy calculator referenced in protein-shop/lib/input/README is as yet unexplored.
   * Allowing ProteinShop to specify a path to its configuration file would be nice.
   * Other tidying up of execution behavior, such as directing or configuring output, would also be good.
+  * Other tidying up of the ProteinShop folders to strip out possible build and test files.
   * Any sort of extensive testing has yet to happen.

 This is a Fork of the ProteinShop Code